Editor’s Note: An old favorite from the YR Media archives, circa 2017. Enjoy!

 Everyone has anxiety about what to do when the people at their Thanksgiving table say uncomfortable or offensive things.
 Teens deal with that too.
-Youth Radio asked three teens how adults misbehave at their tables and how they deal.
+YR Media asked three teens how adults misbehave at their tables and how they deal.

 Robert Medina Fisher – More then half of the people that normally sit at my dinner table are homophobic, which is a problem because I’m gay.
 Before I came out to my family my aunt was like, “Why would we even want to support gay marriage?
 It doesn’t matter anyway, they’re all going to hell.”
 And then I couldn’t really say anything because I hadn’t come out at the time.
 And so then the following year I did end up coming out.
 And now I probably would address it.